ataluts/photo-scan-tools/README.md

 The main script from the set. **Non-destructively** crops/rotates/flips images and inserts EXIF metadata in them.

 ### Metadata:
 Script processes metadata in a python dictionary form.
 Keys of the metadata dictionary are equal to tag names.
 Those which are intended for exiftool are provided to it as-is at the step of command build-up.
 Also there are extra tags added to this dictionary (for unification of workflow) containing settings for script workflow, image transformations and other service data.
 All these extra tags are stripped out of this dictionary before exiftool command build-up.
+Exiftool is called with `-E` option so HTML escape characters can be used in tag values.

 #### Build-up concept:
 Script gathers metadata for the particular image file from various sources on a step-by-step basis appending (or updating) values on every step.
 Here is a flow of this process: